ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/51-implementing-recursion.md

 of the various operations, implemented as a data type whose objects will be stored on the stack.

+    datatype Move:
+        start, goal, temp: Pole

-    datatype Task:
+    datatype Towers:
-        oper: MOVE or TOH
         n: Int
-        start, temp, goal: Pole
+        start, goal, temp: Pole

     towersStack(n, start, goal, temp):
-        S = new LinkedStack()
+        S = new Stack()
-        S.push(new Task(TOH, n, start, goal, temp))
+        S.push(new Towers(n, start, goal, temp))
-        while S.size > 0:
+        while S is not empty:
-            it = S.pop()          // Get next task
+            task = S.pop()          // Get next task
-            if it.oper == MOVE:   // Do a move
+            if task is Move:        // Do a move move(task.start, task.goal)
-                move(it.start, it.goal)
-            else if it.num > 0:   // Imitate TOH recursive solution (in reverse)
+            else if task.n > 0:     // Imitate TOH recursive solution (in reverse)
-                S.push(new Task(TOH, it.num-1, it.temp, it.goal, it.start))
-                S.push(new Task(MOVE, 0, it.start, it.goal))
-                S.push(new Task(TOH, it.num-1, it.start, it.temp, it.goal))
+                S.push(new Towers(task.n-1, task.temp, task.goal, task.start))
+                S.push(new Move(task.start, task.goal))
+                S.push(new Towers(task.n-1, task.start, task.temp, task.goal))

-We first enumerate the possible operations MOVE and TOH, to indicate calls to the `move` function and recursive calls to `towersStack`, respectively.
+We first enumerate the possible operations `Move` and `Towers`, to indicate calls to the `move` function and recursive calls to `towersStack`, respectively.
-The datatype `Task` stores five values: an operation value (indicating either a MOVE or a new TOH operation), the number of rings, and the three poles.
-Note that the move operation actually needs only to store information about two poles.
+Both `Move` and `Towers` store the start and goal pole, but `Towers` in addition stores the temporary pole, and the number of rings.
 Thus, there are two constructors: one to store the state when imitating a recursive call, and one to store the state for a move operation.

-An array-based stack is used because we know that the stack will need to store exactly $2n+1$ elements.
 The new version `towersStack` begins by placing on the stack a description of the initial problem for $n$ rings.
 The rest of the function is simply a `while` loop that pops the stack and executes the appropriate operation.
-In the case of a `TOH` operation (for $n>0$), we store on the stack representations for the three operations executed by the recursive version.
+In the case of a `Towers` operation (for $n>0$), we store on the stack representations for the three operations executed by the recursive version.
 However, these operations must be placed on the stack in reverse order, so that they will be